 The infrastructure has historically been installed and operated by Member States and organizations who could afford it.
 For this reason, it is not homogeneous which is suboptimal for the development of the GGRF.
 When coupled with some under-performing infrastructure, this jeopardizes the sustainability of the GGRF for all Member States.
-Furthermore, the sparsity of geodetic GNSS infrastructure limits access to some countries resulting in their national reference systems being inconsistent with the GGRF and therefore unable to capitalize on the benefits it provides.
+Furthermore, issues such as the sparsity of geodetic GNSS infrastructure and accurate national geoid models limits access to precise positioning or makes them inconsistent with the GGRF.
+This limits the ability of people to capitalize on the benefits of precise positioning.